Yuli Gurriel Preview, Player Props: Marlins vs. Mets

 Yuli Gurriel At The Plate

-- Gurriel has 15 doubles, three triples, four home runs and 26 walks while batting .253.
+- Gurriel has 15 doubles, three triples, four home runs and 26 walks while hitting .248.

+- In 49.0% of his 98 games this season, Gurriel has picked up at least one hit.
+He's also had 21 multi-hit games.

-- In 23 games this season (24.0%), Gurriel has picked up an RBI, and in three of those games (3.1%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Gurriel has had at least one RBI in 23.5% of his games this season (23 of 98), with two or more RBI three times (3.1%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.